Chris Galippo: College career

 Galippo claimed that the level of engagement he received from the coaching staff was a major factor in his decision to choose USC.
 However his deciding factor was its location.

 Chris played in the first three games of the 2007 season on special teams.
 He made two tackles against Washington State, four tackles against Nebraska, and two against Idaho.
 Galippo received a medical redshirt for the 2007 season due to a back surgery.

 In October 2009, he was named a midseason All-American by The Sporting News.

 Professional career

-Indianapolis Colts

 On May 3, 2012, Galippo was signed by the Indianapolis Colts as an undrafted free agent.
 On July 10, 2012, he was waived by the Colts.

-Fox Sports West and ABC
+Post-playing career

 Chris has been a lead color analyst for the Fox Sports West Prep Zone High School football games of the week since 2012.
 He also appears as a guest analyst on the ABC post-game show SPORTSZONE hosted by Rob Fukuzaki.